gnrobinson/Eth_foc_project/README.md

 Genetic differentiation (Fst) is a commonly used proxy to determine gene flow between multiple populations, because more gene flow = lower genetic differentiation.

 We wanted to understand the levels of genetic differentiation between different clonal subgroups (and therefore estimate the level of gene flow between purely clonal lineages).
 The idea behind this is to understand whether gene flow is still ongoing even after a transition to clonality.
-As a result, the Fst of sequence variation (core SNPs) was compared to presence/absence variation.
-Hypothesis: If horizontal gene transfer is ongoing, we expect to see lower genetic differentiation between clonal subgroups that core SNP variation.
+As a result, the Fst of sequence variation (nongenic core SNPs - Figure 6) was compared to presence/absence variation.
+Hypothesis: If gene flow is ongoing, we expect to see lower genetic differentiation between clonal subgroups that core SNP variation.
 Furthermore, they should display different demographic histories (i.e. the two Fst sets should be correlated).

-To account for genic selection, we included a supplemental figure displaying sequence variation of conserved orthologs.
+To account for the role that genic selection, we included a supplemental figure (Supplemental Figure 3) displaying sequence variation of conserved orthologs.
 This should serve as a sandwich with the core gene Fst (under highest purifying selection) and core read-mapped Fst (under no selection) serving as the two extremes.
-If selection is the only reason for differentiation, we expect that the accessory gene variation to be sandwiched between these two extremes.
+If selection is the only reason for lower genetic differentiation (Figure 6), we expect that the accessory gene presence-absence genetic differentiation to be sandwiched between the Fst values in Figure 6A and Supplemental Figure 3A.
+Since the accessory genome is less differentiated than both core SNP sets, we can deduce that neither selection or genome-wide recombination is the primary mechanism diversifying the accessory genome.
+Either gene flow is ongoing or ancestral gene loss is driving diversity in the accessory genome in our Ethiopian F. oxysporum collection.

 We used custom R scripts to calculate weighted Fst values.
 The input files for each R script are VCF files (haplotype) or presence/absence matrix (coverage) containing only specified subgroups.